How to View SQL Server Database File Locations

 Get Detailed SQL Server Database File Location Information in a Few Clicks

 Microsoft SQL Server has become one of the most popular relational database management systems for small and large businesses alike.
-IT pros need to be able to say exactly where important SQL database files are stored, without delays or errors, for multiple reasons, such as to facilitate backups and recovery processes, to transfer files to another location, or to find the folder if a server instance was installed to a non-standard location.
+IT pros need to be able to say exactly where important SQL database file locations are stored without delays or errors for multiple reasons, such as to facilitate backups and recovery processes, transfer files to another location, or find the folder if a server instance was installed in a non-standard location.

 SQL Server stores data using two file extensions:

-• MDF files are the data files that hold the data and objects such as tables, indexes, stored procedures and views.
+• MDF files are data files that hold data and objects such as tables, indexes, stored procedures, and views.

 • LDF files are the transaction log files that record all transactions and the database modifications made by each transaction.

-The default database file location for server instances depends on the version of the Microsoft SQL Server software:
+The default SQL server data file location path depends on the version of the Microsoft SQL Server software:

 • SQL Server 2017 —C:\Program Files\Microsoft SQL Server\MSSQL14.MSSQLSERVER\MSSQL\DATA\

-You have two native options for finding out where the SQL server stores its database files: either right-click on the instance name in SQL Server Management Studio (SSMS) and navigate to the ‘Database Settings’ tab, or use a T-SQL query.
-SSMS allows you to check one database at a time, and queries require a fair amount of expertise and time to compose them.
+You have two native options for finding out where the SQL server stores its database files: either right-click on the instance name in SQL Server Management Studio (SSMS) and navigate to the ‘Database Settings’ tab or use a T-SQL query.
+SSMS allows you to check one database at a time, and queries require some expertise and time to compose.

 Related How-tos